swantan/BIO594_Assignments/FinalProject_Workflow.md

 ## Documentation of Overall Workflow </br>
-> Gene expression profiling of human NK cells in HIV, HCV and HBV patients
+> Gene expression profiling of human NK cells in HIV, HCV and HBV patients </br>
+> This documentation of workflow is based on the analysis steps in project plan

 ### Aim: To quantify differential expression of human NK cells in HIV, HCV and HBV patients
 ### Approach: RNA-seq Analysis Pipeline